Here, I will reveal 5 hidden truths about working from home.

 A designated workspace can help you mentally separate work from leisure and increase productivity.
 It also lets you establish clear expectations with family members or roommates about when you need uninterrupted work time.

 However, you might need to invest in new equipment to create a conducive workspace at home.
-Depending on the current layout of your home, consider making some adjustments or renovations to accommodate your work environments, such as adding a separate entrance or soundproofing a room for privacy and focus.
+Depending on the current layout of your home, consider making some adjustments or renovations to accommodate your work environment, such as adding a separate entrance or soundproofing a room for privacy and focus.

 3. You Will Feel Isolated